The Interstate Medical Compact (IMLC) helps eligible physicians to seamlessly acquire the licensing needed to practice across state lines.

-With the Interstate Medical Licensure Compact, eligible physicians can now take advantage of a seamless, hassle-free process for attaining the licensing required to practice across state lines.
-Previously, physicians were required to apply for licensure in each state individually and then wait up to nine months to receive a new state medical license.
-With the Compact, it is now easier to access opportunities in new regions and underrepresented medical areas.
+Physicians were previously required to apply for licensure in each state and wait up to nine months to receive a new state medical license.
+This benefit provides physicians with opportunities in new regions and underrepresented medical areas.

-The Compact is a new agreement between 22 states that expedites the process of securing physician licensure in multiple states.
-The compact not only cuts down on the time required to obtain a license, it also streamlines the process by replacing cumbersome paperwork with a single online application.
+This makes the process of experiencing a medical career alongside the rewards of being a locum tenen tangible.
+This expedites the process of securing physician licensure in multiple states.
+Expedited licensure not only cuts down on the time required to obtain a license, but it also simplifies the process by replacing cumbersome paperwork with a single online application.

-In order to secure multiple state licenses, physicians must first meet mandated eligibility requirements including full unrestricted licensure in one of the compact states and a state license that can be declared an SPL (State of Principal License).
-Visit the IMLCC website for the SPL eligibility requirements.
+In order to secure multiple state licenses, physicians must first meet mandated eligibility requirements.
+This includes full unrestricted licensure in one of the compact states and a state license that can be declared an SPL (State of Principal License).
 Additional eligibility requirements include:

 Once a physician has determined his/her eligibility, an application can be submitted online at IMLCC.org.
 The online application requires a declaration of SPL, as well as a list of the states where licensure is requested.
-Upon receipt of the application with required fees, the Compact contacts the SPL for verification that eligibility requirements have been met.
-The SPL then issues a letter of qualification to the Compact.
-The Compact distributes the letter of qualification (LQ) to requested states of licensure and a full, unrestricted license is issued.
-The LQ is valid for 365 days.
+Upon receipt of the application with required fees

-The Compact is a game changer for both physicians and medical facilities.
-By streamlining the licensing process, the Compact can vastly broaden employment possibilities for locum physicians across multiple states.
-Hospitals and medical practices now have access to a broader pool of physicians to meet the needs of their patients which is a huge benefit, especially in rural or underserved areas.
+The IMLC is a game-changer for both physicians and medical facilities.
+By streamlining the licensing process, the Compact can vastly broaden employment eligibility for locum physicians across multiple states.
+Hospitals and medical practices now have access to a broader pool of physicians to meet the needs of their patients.
+This could provide an added level of expertise, especially in rural or underserved areas that may not typically have this advantage.
 Want to learn more about the Interstate Medical Licensure Compact?
 D&Y’s experienced team of licensing professionals can assist you through every step of the process.

 Contact us for more information.